cerner/terra-core/packages/terra-table/docs/guides/SortedTable.md

 +   return sortColumn.direction === 'asc' ? dataCopy : dataCopy.reverse();
 + };
 ```
-Next we fill in the static methods for the example table cell grids.
+Next we fill in the static methods for the example table rows.
 ```diff
 + const columns = ['column-0', 'column-1', 'column-2'];